 What Vegetables Like Worm Castings?

-Worm castings are a rich source of nutrients and beneficial microbes that can help improve soil health and plant growth.
-Many veggies will benefit if you add worm castings to their growing environment.
-These include:
+Worm castings are a rich source of nutrients and beneficial microbes that can help improve

 - Leafy greens like lettuce, spinach, and kale